10.1 Child Protection Conferences Appeals Procedure

 - The category of primary concern was incorrect, e.g. Neglect;

-- The nature and degree of participation for parents/caregivers and young people that was insufficient;
+- The nature and degree of participation for parents/caregivers and/or children and young people was insufficient;

-- The WSCP’s Child Protection Procedure was followed.
+- The WSCP’s Child Protection Procedure was not followed.

 To request an appeal the person raising the appeal should write to the WSCP Manager [email protected] within 15 working days of the conclusion of Stage 1 setting out the reasons for requesting the appeal.
 The WSCP Manager will discuss the request with the Head of Safeguarding and inform the claimant within 10 working days whether an appeal hearing can go ahead.